 - Mobility: Labour mobility systems are gender-responsive and increase the efficiency of labour markets in the ASEAN region.

 Despite transitioning from being a net sending to a net receiving country during the 1990s, Thailand’s labour migration governance framework has remained largely ad hoc.
 In 2002 and 2003, the Royal Thai Government signed Memoranda of Understandings (MOUs) on employment cooperation with the governments of Cambodia, Lao People’s Democratic Republic (Lao PDR) and Myanmar, which established a channel for regular labour migration to Thailand from neighbouring countries.
-However, only a small proportion of migrants enter Thailand through the MOU process due to the complicated, lengthy and expensive procedures involved.
+However, only a small proportion of migrants have up to recently entered Thailand through the MOU process due to the complicated, lengthy, and expensive procedures involved.
 In 2015 and 2016, Thailand revised the MOUs to broaden cooperation on labour issues, including skills development and social protection, and signed a new agreement with Viet Nam.

 For further information please contact:Mrs. Kuanruthai Siripatthanakosol